alphagov/govspeak/README.md

 - [whitehall](https://github.com/alphagov/whitehall) needs updating (as custom govspeak changes are present)
 - [govspeak-preview](https://github.com/alphagov/govspeak-preview) needs updating

-Any pages that use govspeak to generate Content will need to *republished* in order for the new changes to be reflected.
+Any pages that use govspeak to generate Content will need to be *republished* in order for the new changes to be reflected.

 - Data Labs can help identify which pages need updating by [submitting a request](https://gov-uk.atlassian.net/wiki/spaces/GOVUK/pages/1860075525/GOV.UK+Data+Labs#Submitting-a-data-science-request) and [#govuk-2ndline](https://docs.publishing.service.gov.uk/manual/2nd-line.html) can help with republishing